OVERTON BLACK ARROWS

 Outdoor 252s

 During the indoor season club members generally shoot Portsmouth rounds; 60 arrows onto a 60cm target at 20 yards using metric scoring.
 Record all your scores and see how you improve over time.
+Remember it's not about trying to beat the scores shot by long standing members at the club.
+It's more about how your own progression is coming along.
+But, if you are nearing the scores of the long standing members at the club, it's always fun to let them know you're hot on their heels.

 Get a scoring app